 We both grew a lot in those early years.
 I gave you everything I had, and you were there to support me and grow with me.
 I was proud and excited to be your partner.

-As with most relationships, there were ups and downs.
+As with most relationships, there were challenges from time to time.
 I was mad at you sometimes – other times even livid.
 Sometimes I didn’t respect your decisions – sometimes I don’t feel like you respected mine – but as we grew older together, we both began to change and grow – but I guess that’s normal in any relationship.

-The problem is, that we’ve been growing in different directions for many years now.
+The problem is that we’ve been growing in different directions for many years now.
 I give you full credit for the effort you’ve put into changing and growing these past few years, but for me, it’s just not fast enough.
 I know you want to change, but I feel like you just have too much baggage from your history to ever change enough where I can be happy with you.
-I want to race through life like a cheetah – and while you’re no longer the tortoise you were for much of our relationship, you’re at best, still just a bear lumbering through the forest.
+I want to race through life like a cheetah – and while you’re no longer the tortoise you were for much of our relationship, in your best moments, you’re still just a bear lumbering through the forest.

 I need more.

 What’s happening now isn’t your fault – and it’s not mine either.
 We grew in different directions, and now it’s just too much for us to recover.
 At least it’s too much for me.